 The program prepares participants to effectively lead a section, center, clinic, or lab at the College of Medicine – Tucson.
 Participants learn from topic experts and mentors, as well as from each other, as they develop new knowledge, skills, support networks and reflective abilities.
 In order to maximize group interaction, only 10-15 participants are selected for each cohort.

 Sessions, with breakfast provided, are held monthly.
-See the schedules for the current Learning to Lead cohort.

 Recognize and effectively utilize their personal leadership style

 Manage resources including money, time, and people

 Succeed as a leader in the complex environment of academic medicine